 Q: Is your honey organic?

 A: Our honey is not officially certified as organic food.
 However, there is nothing added to this product artificially at any stage in the honey production process.
 The farmland that the bees forage is not sprayed with pesticides, herbicides or insecticides because the rugged, mountainous terrain is not suitable for animals to graze.

 Q: Is your honey 100% raw?

 A: Yes, our honey is 100% raw.
 This means that we do not add anything to the honey at any stage of the production process.
 The product you receive is as it exists in the beehive after extraction.
 It has not been heated or pasteurised.

 Q: Why is Manuka Honey so expensive?

 A: Manuka Honey is unique to New Zealand and comes from the Leptospermum Scoparium tree, which is a native and limited resource.
 With a small window for harvest and difficult to extract, it is a specialised task for beekeepers to obtain quality Manuka Honey.
-There are only 1700 tonnes of Manuka Honey produced each year, this is compared with 1.9 million tonnes of other honey produced globally.
-Ongoing research continues to support the incredible health benefits of Manuka honey, resulting in its increasing global demand.
+There are only 2800 tonnes of Manuka Honey produced each year, this is compared with 1.9 million tonnes of other honey produced globally.
+Ongoing research continues to support the incredible health benefits of Manuka Honey, resulting in its increasing global demand.